Naomi3nba/Excel_Project_Data_Analytics/11_Project final_2_Analysis/README.md

 ## 🟢 Conclusion

-💰 Higher median salaries are associated with skills like Python, Oracle, and SQL, suggesting their critical role in high-paying tech jobs.
+💰 Higher median salaries are associated with skills like Python, SQL, Excel suggesting their critical role in high-paying tech jobs.

 📉 Skills like PowerPoint and Word have the lowest median salaries and likelihood, indicating less specialization and demand in high-salary sectors.